demaria-w/info2180-lab2/README.md

-# info2180-lab2
+# INFO2180 Lab 2

-This is Demaria's Lab 2 for INFO2180
+This is Lab 2 for Demaria Walker.